AdrianBesciak/DragonFlyNetworkAnalysis/README.md

 ![Plot sum of costs of routers amount](plots/sum_of_cost_from_routers.png)
 ![Plot sum of costs of channels amount](plots/sum_of_cost_from_channels.png)

-On above plots we can see that cost of the network grows exponentially with the size of the network.
+On above plots we can see that cost of the network grows exponentially with the size of the network, but the factor is much lower than for fully connected topologies.